Tonino Picula: Career in national politics

 After the 2000 parliamentary elections in which SDP, under Ivica Račan, won in a broad coalition, Picula was appointed Minister of Foreign Affairs and served a full term until 2003.
-During his term in office, Croatia had several important foreign-relation successes, including becoming a candidate for NATO and the European Union and joining World Trade Organization.
-He signed the Stabilization and Association Agreement on behalf of Croatian government, and submitted the country's application for membership in the EU.
-After years of negotiations, disagreements and delays he also signed the Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia on behalf of Croatia.
+During his term in office, Croatia achieved several developments in its foreign relations, including obtaining candidate status for membership in the North Atlantic Treaty Organization (NATO) and the European Union, and joining the World Trade Organization.
+He signed the Stabilization and Association Agreement on behalf of the Croatian government, and submitted the country's application for membership in the European Union.
+He also signed, on behalf of Croatia, the Agreement on Succession Issues of the Former Socialist Federal Republic of Yugoslavia, following a prolonged period of negotiations, disagreements, and delays.

-During local elections in 2005, he was elected mayor of Velika Gorica.
-He also led the SDP branch in Velika Gorica from 1997 to 2000.
+In the 2005 local elections, he was elected mayor of Velika Gorica.
+He also served as president of the SDP branch in Velika Gorica from 1997 to 2000.

-In the period between 2004 and 2008, he served as president of the SDP Main Committee, and then for four years as a member of the party's Presidency.
-He was elected as a member of the Croatian Parliament in all parliamentary elections since 2000.
-In the Parliament, he acted as the chairman of the Committee for Foreign Policy and a member of the Committee for the Constitution, Rules of Procedure and Political System, the Committee for Interparliamentary Cooperation, the Committee for War Veterans and the Committee for European Integration.
+From 2004 to 2008, he served as president of the SDP Main Committee, and subsequently as a member of the party’s Presidency for four years.
+He has been elected as a member of the Croatian Parliament in every parliamentary election since 2000.
+In Parliament, he served as chair of the Committee on Foreign Policy and as a member of the Committee for the Constitution, Rules of Procedure and Political System, the Committee for Interparliamentary Cooperation, the Committee for War Veterans, and the Committee for European Integration.

 Since 2003, he has been the head of the Delegation of the Croatian Parliament to the OSCE Parliamentary Assembly, where he has been active for ten years.
 In the period from 2010 to 2011, he was the rapporteur of the Committee for Political and Security Affairs of the OSCE PA, and from 2011 to 2014, he held the position of Vice-President of the OSCE Parliamentary Assembly.
 He was appointed as a special coordinator and head of OSCE observation missions to the parliamentary and presidential assemblies in Moldova (2010), Kazakhstan (2011), Russia (2012), Georgia (2012) and Armenia (2013).

 After the end of Croatian negotiations for EU membership, Tonino Picula became an observer of the Croatian Parliament in the European Parliament, while in the first Croatian elections for the European Parliament in 2013, he was elected with the largest number of preferential votes.

-In the first and in the last European parliamentary elections in the Republic of Croatia (2013, 2014, 2019 and 2024), Tonino Picula was elected exclusively by the direct will of the citizens - preferential votes.
+In the first and in the last European parliamentary elections in the Republic of Croatia (2013, 2014, 2019 and 2024), Tonino Picula was elected by the direct will of the citizens - preferential votes.

 Named the most influential Croatian member of the European Parliament twice, in 2020 and 2023.
 According to the explanation of the EU Matrix, Picula was among the first 100 thanks to his work in the field of EU foreign and cohesion policy.

 In 2024, he was declared the most influential in the field of foreign policy, and the 28th most influential MEP out of a total of 705 MEPs in the European Parliament.